A Passage to India (film): Financing

 Financing the film was difficult.
 EMI provided some initial money, but Lean paid his own expenses scouting locations and writing the screenplay.
-Eventually the budget was raised from EMI, Columbia and HBO.
+Eventually the budget was raised from EMI, Columbia and Home Box Office.

-In December 1984, Thorn EMI offered investors the chance to invest in several films by issuing £36million worth of shares.
+In December 1984, Thorn EMI offered investors the chance to invest in several films by issuing £36 million worth of shares.
 The films were A Passage to India (1984), Morons from Outer Space, Dreamchild, Wild Geese II and The Holcroft Covenant (all 1985).
 Passage to India would be regarded as one of EMI's best later movies.

 Filming

 Filming took place from November 1983 to June 1984.

 The Marabar Caves are based on the Barabar Caves, some 35 km north of Gaya, in Bihar.
 Lean visited the caves during pre-production, and found them flat and unattractive; concerns about bandits were also prevalent.
 Instead he used the hills of Savandurga and Ramadevarabetta some tens of kilometers from Bangalore, where much of the principal filming took place; small cave entrances were carved out by the production company.
 Other scenes were filmed in Ramanagaram (Karnataka) and Udhagamandalam (Tamil Nadu) and in Srinagar (Jammu and Kashmir).
 Some interiors were shot at Shepperton Studios in Surrey and in Bangalore Palace.